crystal-lang/crystal-book/docs/crystal_for_rubyists/README.md

 }
 ```

 In Crystal, this is not the case.
-The hash rocket `=>` syntax is required to declare a hash in Crystal.
+The `Hash` rocket `=>` syntax is required to declare a hash in Crystal.

+However, the `Hash` shorthand syntax in Ruby creates a `NamedTuple` in Crystal.

 ```crystal
 # Creates a valid `Hash(Symbol, String)` in Crystal